gcfpeel/website/content/about-us.md

 ## What We Believe

 ### The Bible
-The Bible is the inspired Word of God written without error, so it is our only sure source of knowledge about God and His plans, and is our absolute guide for doctrinal teaching and godly living (2 Timothy 3:16-17; 2 Peter 1: 20-21).
+The Bible is the inspired Word of God written without error, so it is our only sure source of knowledge about God and His plans, and is our absolute guide for doctrinal teaching and godly living (<a href="https://www.biblegateway.com/passage/?search=2+Timothy+3%3A16-17&version=NIV">2 Timothy 3:16-17</a>; <a href="https://www.biblegateway.com/passage/?search=2+Peter+1%3A+20-21&version=NIV">2 Peter 1: 20-21</a>).

 ### God
-We worship and serve the only One True God who revealed Himself in the Bible as three persons sharing one indivisible essence in the mystery of the Trinity, God the Father, God the Son, and God the Holy Spirit (Deuteronomy 6:4; Matthew 28:19-20).
+We worship and serve the only One True God who revealed Himself in the Bible as three persons sharing one indivisible essence in the mystery of the Trinity, God the Father, God the Son, and God the Holy Spirit (<a href="https://www.biblegateway.com/passage/?search=Deuteronomy+6%3A4&version=NIV">Deuteronomy 6:4</a>; <a href="https://www.biblegateway.com/passage/?search=Matthew+28%3A19-20&version=NIV">Matthew 28:19-20</a>).

 ### Jesus Christ
 Jesus Christ is the unique Son of God, being fully God and fully man.
-He was conceived of the Holy Spirit, born of the virgin Mary, lived a sinless life but suffered and died in the place of sinful man, was buried and resurrected ascended bodily into heaven, and is preparing to return bodily in glory to earth a second time (John 1:1-14; 14:1-3; I Corinthians 15:3-6; Philippians 2:5-11).
+He was conceived of the Holy Spirit, born of the virgin Mary, lived a sinless life but suffered and died in the place of sinful man, was buried and resurrected ascended bodily into heaven, and is preparing to return bodily in glory to earth a second time (<a href="https://www.biblegateway.com/passage/?search=John+1%3A1-14&version=NIV">John 1:1-14</a>; <a href="https://www.biblegateway.com/passage/?search=John+14%3A1-3&version=NIV">14:1-3</a>; <a href="https://www.biblegateway.com/passage/?search=I+Corinthians+15%3A3-6&version=NIV">I Corinthians 15:3-6</a>; <a href="https://www.biblegateway.com/passage/?search=Philippians+2%3A5-11&version=NIV">Philippians 2:5-11</a>).

 ### The Holy Spirit
 The Holy Spirit is God who is actively at work in the world.
-He dwells permanently in every Christian, helps us to pray, equips and empowers us to serve God, strengthens and molds us to be more like Christ, and protects us to guarantee our eternal life (Acts 5:3-4; Romans 8:14-16,26).
+He dwells permanently in every Christian, helps us to pray, equips and empowers us to serve God, strengthens and molds us to be more like Christ, and protects us to guarantee our eternal life (<a href="https://www.biblegateway.com/passage/?search=Acts+5%3A3-4&version=NIV">Acts 5:3-4</a>; <a href="https://www.biblegateway.com/passage/?search=Romans+8%3A14-16%2C26&version=NIV">Romans 8:14-16,26</a>).

 ### Angels
 Angels are the innumerable and unseen creatures who serve the causes of God and His people.
-Satan and demons are fallen angels who promote wickedness and oppose God’s purposes, doomed and awaiting their final judgment (Isaiah 14:12-17; Hebrews 1:6-14).
+Satan and demons are fallen angels who promote wickedness and oppose God’s purposes, doomed and awaiting their final judgment (<a href="https://www.biblegateway.com/passage/?search=Isaiah+14%3A12-17%3B+Hebrews+1%3A6-14&version=NIV">Isaiah 14:12-17; Hebrews 1:6-14</a>).

 ### Man
 God created man, male and female, in His image.
 Man was originally sinless but through Adam, all mankind sinned, became condemned, separated from God, and rendered totally unable to gain God’s favor of forgiveness and eternal life (Genesis 1:26-27; Romans 5:12-14).